markmnl/fmsg/README.md

 * Verifiable – peers cryptographically verify messages are "as written", sent by sender, and sender has parent (in case of replies).
 * Ownership and control – messages are direct at the host level without routing via a third party.
-* Efficency – verifibility avoids duplication of messages.
+* Efficency – verifibility avoids duplication of messages and mitigates spam.
 Size of messages is as small as practically possible.
 * Usability – user interfaces can utilise the structured hierarchy of messages.
 * Extensibility – hosts can advertise complementary features avaliable.